Day 1 in Budapest

 Should you be able to spend additional days in Budapest, then try a day trip outside of the city to experience even more of the rich history and culture of Hungary.
-We suggest our optional tour 'Szentendre Tour Half Day', which will take you to the picturesque artists' village of Szentendre where you will visit the magnificent Caprice Hungarian Jewellery Center.
-The 'Danube Bend Tour' is an excursion into Hungary's history.
+We suggest our optional tour 'Szentendre Half Day Sightseeing Trip from Budapest', which will take you to the picturesque artists' village of Szentendre where you will visit the magnificent Caprice Hungarian Jewellery Center.
+The 'Danube Bend Day Trip from Budapest' is an excursion into Hungary's history.
 You will be taken to Visegrad, the former Royal Residence and to Esztergom, center of the Catholic Church.
-On the 'Herend and Lake Balaton Tour' you will have a guided tour through the world's largest porcelain factory (founded in 1826), followed by coffee at the Porcelanium and the possibility of some shopping before driving to the country's oldest spa, Balatonfured.

 Your Last Day in Budapest

 Depart your hotel for the airport for your return home.
 We recommend that you purchase a private transfer, if so a representative will meet you at the hotel, in time to take you to the airport for your flight out.